exemg/Git_dir/README.txt

 And now, live on origin!

-A change in teh cloned repository was added: let's hope it will be interesting.
+A change in the cloned repository was added: let's hope it will be interesting.

+Conflicting sentence for merging.